 With such a wide a range available, what makes us choose one food processor to test over another?
-As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.
+As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in stores.

 We survey manufacturers to find out about their range of models, we check market sales information and we also check for any member requests to test specific models.
-From this information we put together a final list that goes to our buyers.
-They then head out to the retailers and buy each product, just as a normal consumer would.
-We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.
+From here we put together a final list that goes to our buyers.
+They then head out to the retailers and buy each product, just as a regular consumer would.
+We do this so we can be sure the products we get are the same as any consumer would find them and not 'tweaked' in any way for better performance.

 We test food processors of varying capacities.
 Larger, full-size food processors are capable of many more tasks than compact mini food processors (also known as 'food choppers').